LiveLike/livelike-docs/docs/CMS Guides/ban-users-from-comments-via-cms-profile-pages.md

 ---
-title: Ban Users from Comments via CMS Profile Pages
+title: Ban Users from Comment Boards via CMS Profile Pages
 excerpt: >-
   Moderators can now ban user profiles from participating in comment boards directly from the CMS profile detail page.
 This enables moderators to take